johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

 None of the above is critical to running X-Plane excpet that you need a 32-bit environment of some sort.
 You now know what I have and that it works for me nicely.

+*I now run X-Plane 10 as a 64-bit application from within my 64-bit desktop container.
+I no longer need to run it in a 32-bit chroot (although I can, and it still works).*

 X-Org configuration
 -------------------